hi-anki/learn-x86_64-assembly/1-general-introduction/2-technical-introduction.md

 Just as the bank locker can't identify if it is a jwellery or a photo, everything is identified as a valuable, memory also contains numbers only.
 The interpretation of these numbers make them a literal digit, an alphabet, or an emoji.
   - And this is where we will learn about context and interpretations.

-# CPU
+## Central Processing Unit or CPU

-CPU or Central Processing Unit, is the physical component that actually executes instructions.
+CPU is the physical component that actually executes instructions.

 While modern systems are very complex, the role of CPU is quite simple: fetch, decode, and execute instructions stored in memory.
 And this what a **fetch-execute** cycle is.